shljsl75891/namaste-react/03_Foundation/README.md

 ### Difference between React.createElement vs JSX

+React Elements are the smallest building blocks of React apps.
+Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
+React DOM takes care of updating the DOM to match the React elements.
 JSX behind the scenes is `React.createElement`.
 It is just a syntactical sugar as developers prefer the conciseness of JSX, and most codebases use it.
 Babel transpiles the modern JSX syntax to the version which React understands i.e. `React.createElement`.

 ### Benefits of JSX